Mallory606/Human-Benchmark/README.md

 Ashley Krattiger

-I am not done with this project yet and will be using 3 late days.

 Main for this program is in HumanBenchmarkDisplay.
 This program takes no arguments from command line.
 To play the games, simply press the "Play" button located in the same